-- Support patients by identifying social and structural determinants of health during pregnancy and postpartum that may influence a patient's health and link patients to needed resources, such as access to food, stable housing, utilities, safety in the home and community, and immigration or employment support. - Recognize that cultural stereotyping, implicit bias, and racism can significantly influence pregnancy health outcomes. - Ensure that the needs and preferences of Black women and women of color are valued through respectful, patientcentered obstetric care.
+- Support patients by identifying social and structural determinants of health during pregnancy and postpartum that may influence a patient's health and link patients to needed resources, such as access to food, stable housing, utilities, safety in the home and community, and immigration or employment support. - Recognize that cultural stereotyping, implicit bias, and racism can significantly influence pregnancy health outcomes. - Ensure that the needs and preferences of all women are valued through respectful, patient-centered obstetric care.